aptos-foundation/AIPs/aips/aip-43.md

 ## Reference Implementation

-- [Draft change](https://github.com/aptos-labs/aptos-core/compare/main...igor-aptos:aptos-core:igor/use_aggregators_for_event_seq_num) to enable event creation to be parallel.
-Unnecessary after [AIP-44](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-44.md)
+- [PR](https://github.com/aptos-labs/aptos-core/pull/9971) to token v2 to use aggregators and module events, including new create_numbered_token method.
-- [Draft change](https://github.com/igor-aptos/aptos-core/compare/igor/use_aggregators_for_event_seq_num...igor-aptos:aptos-core:igor/token_v2_using_aggregators) to token v2 to use aggregators and concurrent events.
+- [PR](https://github.com/aptos-labs/aptos-core/pull/9972) to fungible assets to use aggregators

 ## Risks and Drawbacks